-- Locate bioretention areas sufficiently far from structure foundations to avoid damage to structures (as determined by a structural or geotechnical engineer). - Maintain a slope of at least 1 percent from the impervious surface to the bioretention areas inlet. - Provide for overflow discharge that drains away from building foundations to a storm drain system or more suitable infiltration area. - Provide underdrain pipe in areas with C and D soils. - Provide underdrain pipes and impermeable liners in areas subject to spills or pollutant hot spots.
+- Locate bioretention areas sufficiently far from structure foundations to avoid damage to structures (as determined by a structural or geotechnical engineer). - Locate inlet and outlet pipes as far away as possible to avoid short circuiting the retention time - Maintain a slope of at least 1 percent from the impervious surface to the bioretention areas inlet. - Provide for overflow discharge that drains away from building foundations to a storm drain system or more suitable infiltration area. - Provide underdrain pipe in areas with C and D soils. - Provide underdrain pipes and impermeable liners in areas subject to spills or pollutant hot spots.